UMiDigi are on a smartphone golden streak… and we’ve just got our hands on their mid-range offering, the UMiDigi S

 Design, Display & Build Quality

 The UMiDigi S is about as minimal as you can get for an Android Smartphone.
-The fronts black, the backs black, the antenna bands are dark grey and the whole phone is coated with a matte finish.
+The front is black, the back is black, the antenna bands are dark grey and the whole phone is coated with a matte finish.
 Minimalists… you’re welcome!